 *Bonus Route: Corolla

-A path covering about 10 miles throughout the town of Corolla allows cyclists to circle some of the area’s most beloved attractions, including the Currituck Beach Lighthouse, Whalehead in Historic Corolla and many of the amazing local shops and restaurants to boot!
+A path covering about 10 miles throughout the town of Corolla allows cyclists and beach cruisers to circle some of the area’s most beloved attractions, including the Currituck Beach Lighthouse, Whalehead in Historic Corolla and many of the amazing local shops and restaurants to boot!

 For detailed maps and more information on these three bike routes, click: here.
 Remember to always follow the NC bicycling Laws and be sure to exercise caution, especially at intersections and driveways!